-$$= \frac{17}{30}$$
+$$=\frac{17}{30}$$

-Example (23): On New Year's Eve, the probability of a person having a car accident is 0.09.
-The probability of a person driving while talking mobile is 0.32 and probability of a person having a car accident while Driving while talking is 0.15.
-What is the probability of a person driving car accident?
+On New Year's Eve, the probability of a person having a car accident is 0.09.
+The probability of a person driving while talking mobile is 0.32 and probability of a person having a car accident while driving while talking is 0.15.
+What is the probability of a person driving while talking mobile or having a car accident?